Healthy Rice Krispie Treats Sweetened With Dates

-These delicious rice crispy treats are made with Medjool dates and peanut butter, and contain no marshmallows or refined sugar at all!
-A yummy gluten free and vegan snack.
+These healthy homemade rice krispie treats are made with Medjool dates and peanut butter, without marshmallows or corn syrup!

-I don’t think I know of anyone who doesn’t like rice crispy treats.
+I don’t think I know of anyone who doesn’t like rice krispie treats.
 Chewy, sticky, crunchy and crispy!
-But also, full of all kinds of things that aren’t great for kids.
+But also, regular rice krispie treats are full of all kinds of things that aren’t great for kids.
 Marshmallows are basically made of high fructose corn syrup!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.